babynus/projeqtor/branches/V9.2/projeqtor/docs/user/Gantt.rst

    The workload can be recorded as a planned load or as a real load.

-   This option can be set in the :ref:`global settings<GP-manualplan-workas>`.
+   This option can be set in the :ref:`global settings<GP-manualplan-works>`.